DerrykMac/2025-Fun/readme.md

 For todays interesting iota, I set up obsidian because I wanted to take notes in MD format.<br>
 Im going to try get the cloud synchronization up and working when I get back from work.

+## Day 9

+Today I had to help rush pack a bunch of kids for a trip tomorrow (Im not going lol)<br>
+didn't do anything too interesting today, Uh...
+I got a fax machine to work on linux after like 4 months of it not working.
+All I did was download HP drivers lol <br>
+`sudo apt install hplip-gui` then `hp-setup`